-Egyptian vulture (Neophron percnopterus) is a medium-sized vulture species that feeds primarily on carrion and occasionally on organic rubbish.
-It nests in deep cavities on steep cliffs.
-It is classified as Endangered.
-The global breeding population is distributed through Europe, the Middle East, Western Asia, India and Africa.
+Egyptian vulture (Neophron percnopterus) nests in deep cavities on steep cliffs.
+It is listed as globally threatened and classified as Endangered.
+The global breeding population is distributed through Europe, the Middle East, Western Asia, India, and Africa.
 The European, Asian and Middle Eastern populations are migratory.

 Photograph: © Kadir Dabak